Bin-Cao/SimXRD/README.md

 ## XRD2db

-each crystal is simulated 50 times and saved sequentially, thus the first 50 spectra are same crysal and the next 50 spectra are other crysal and so on.
+**Each crystal is simulated 50 times and saved sequentially; thus, the first 50 spectra belong to the same crystal, followed by the next 50 spectra representing another crystal, and so forth.**

 ``` javascript
 from ase.db import connect